an-hongyu/academicpages.github.io-master/_pages/about.md

 I am a researcher on Neuromorphic Computing, Neuromorphic Electronic Circuits Design using Emerging Devices, and Artificial Intelligence.
 I currently pursuing his doctoral degree in the Bradley Department of Electrical and Computer Engineering, Virginia Tech under the supervision of Prof. Yi, Yang (Cindy).
-His research interests include neuromorphic computing, nano-electronic devices and circuits for energy-efficient neuromorphic systems, machine learning, and artificial intelligence.
+My research interests include neuromorphic computing, nano-electronic devices and circuits for energy-efficient neuromorphic systems, machine learning, and artificial intelligence.
+In my spare time, I’d like to watch movies, read books, do exercises, and sleep.

 Resaerch Interest:
 ------